Why preserve your hand prints for future generations?

 Here are some of the ways you can start contributing:

-1. Make your hand prints and your family’s prints and preserve them.
+1. Make your hand prints and your family’s prints and preserve them for future generations.
 Put the originals in your will.
-Also keep all personal journals and record all family secrets for future generations.
-You could store this information in a place where it will survive beyond your life time.
+Also keep all personal journals particularly about trauma or upsets.
+You could save your descendants a huge amount of labor hunting for facts by doing so.
+Store this information in a place where it will survive beyond your life time and your children’s life times.

-This first step is already a huge gift to future generations but if you want to go even further, here are a few more steps:
+This first step is already a huge gift to future generations.

-5. If you are interested in participating in or even funding this research project please contact me.
+If you are interested in participating in, or collaborating on, a research project related multiple generations please contact me.

-A hundred years ago few people had photographic records of themselves, let alone their grandparents or great grandparents.
+A hundred years ago relatively few people in the world had photos of themselves, let alone their grandparents or great grandparents.
 Let’s not make the same mistake with hand prints.
+Your hands prints are a love poem about you, written by your psyche.
+Like photographs, they need to be preserved for future generations.